 - Build effective campaigns that speak to consideration and decision stages

-- Empower sales teams with collateral to address prospect objections and motivations
+- Empower sales teams with sales collateral to address prospect objections and motivations

 - Create compelling content webs that lead prospects to your site from multiple value points